gluonhq/gluon-samples/HelloPi/README.md

 ### Desktop

-You can run the application on a JVM on your desktop (x86_64) machine:
+Testing, fixing, and development in general, is best done on desktop.
+Therefore, before deploying to the Raspberry Pi, you can run the application on a JVM on your desktop (x86_64) machine:

     mvn gluonfx:run

-Run the application and explore all scenarios to generate config files for the native image with:
+Then run the application and explore all scenarios to generate config files for the native image with:

     mvn gluonfx:runagent